y7cs228/Developing-Data-Products/README.md

 1. ui.R used to generate the shiny app
 2. server.R second file needed to generate the shiny app
-3. Ackerman Developing Data Products Project.md is the Markdown file that generates the R Presenter presentation describing the shiny app
+3. Developing Data Products Project.md is the Markdown file that generates the R Presenter presentation describing the shiny app
-4. Ackerman Developing Data Products Project.html is a HTML compiled from the .md file
+4. Developing Data Products Project.html is a HTML compiled from the .md file